ckeditor/ckeditor4/tests/plugins/splitbutton/integration/manual/balloontoolbar.md

 1. Style button changes itself to match current selection active style.
 1. When selected text has no style style button will change to default which is `Bold`.
 1. Menu list active items are matching selected text style.

+### Note:
+Toolbar will be attached to clicked DOM element and it might look inconvenient when clicking on some wrapping elements.